okta/okta-developer-docs/packages/@okta/vuepress-site/live-widget/index.md

 ---
-# This file controls the links and content shown on the home (/) page.
+# This file controls OktaSignInWidget and CodeMirror widgets on the (/live-widget) page.

 component: LiveWidget
 title: LiveWidget